-Prior to changing the end of our fiscal year from December 31 to January 31, we and our independent registered public accounting firm identified a material weakness in our internal controls over financial reporting related to revenue recognition for the fiscal year ended December 31, 2018 that resulted in the improper allocation of stand-alone selling price and certain errors in deferred revenue and contract assets.
+Prior to changing the end of our fiscal year from December 31 to January 31, we and our independent registered public accounting firm identified a material weakness in our internal controls over financial reporting related to revenue recognition for the fiscal year ended December 31, 2018, which resulted in the improper allocation of stand-alone selling price and certain errors in deferred revenue and contract assets.
 The material weakness was caused by, among other things, a lack of oversight and technical competence and experience within our finance department to identify such errors.
-We have taken steps to address this weakness, including engaging third-party service providers to assist in technical accounting matters.
-However, neither we nor our independent registered public accounting firm tested the effectiveness of our internal control over financial reporting.
-We cannot assure you that we will be able to successfully remediate this material weakness and, even if we do, we cannot assure you that we will not suffer from other material weaknesses in the future.
+We have completed the following steps to address this material weakness;